vanesterik/mads-telemarketing-assigment/reports/20250629-kve-reflection-report-en.md

 # 4. Result

 This approach has worked significantly.
-Structuring the report using physical post-its gave me headspace and clarity, and helped me to better understand the context of my task.
+Structuring the report using physical post-its gave me headspace and clarity and helped me better understand the context of my task.
 As a result, I felt more confident in the writing process and could work more effectively on the report's content.

 However, I also noticed limitations in my writing process.
-I quickly fall into a certain writing style, where I dwell too long on phrasing, which can hinder progress.
+I quickly fall into a certain writing style where I dwell too long on phrasing, which can hinder progress.
 I discovered that I needed a second pair of eyes to help me recognize and improve these stylistic pitfalls.

-An appropriate analogy is how I used to cut a circle out of paper as a child: first roughly, and then refined it until it was truly round.
-In writing, this means for me: first putting everything on paper without too much self-criticism, and then rewriting with an eye for style, clarity, and tone.
+An appropriate analogy is how I used to cut a circle out of paper as a child: first roughly, and then refining it until it was truly round.
+In writing, this means for me putting everything on paper first without too much self-criticism and then rewriting with an eye for style, clarity, and tone.

 # 5. Reflection